KarlJosephKumar/KKD-project/README.md

 	Create a group
 	Assign a group to course
-	How much money I get from course(add invoice value to "Payments")
+	How much money I get from course(add invoice value to "hibernate.Payments")